Chart Color Schemes

 Berry lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census date, Berry's population is estimated at around 3,214 as of Nov 2025.
-This reflects an increase of 116 people (3.7%) since the 2021 Census, which reported a population of 3,098 people.
-The change is inferred from the resident population of 3,093 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Berry is around 3,220.
+This reflects an increase of 122 people since the 2021 Census, which reported a population of 3,098 people.
+The change is inferred from the resident population of 3,093, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 66 validated new addresses since the Census date.
 This level of population equates to a density ratio of 62 persons per square kilometer.
-Berry's 3.7% growth since census positions it within 0.9 percentage points of the SA4 region (4.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Berry's growth rate of 3.9% since the census positions it within 0.9 percentage points of the SA4 region (4.8%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of locations outside of capital cities is projected, with Berry expected to grow by 477 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.9% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for locations outside capital cities, with Berry expected to grow by 471 persons to 2041, reflecting a total increase of 10.4% over the 17 years.

 Frequently Asked Questions - Population